kavat/nerve/README.md

 * Open Caches
 * Directory Indexing
 * Best Practices
-* NMAP execution by SSH VPN tunnel (this permits internal scan in order to detect services binded on localhost, it's important to indentify services if an attacker would want stealth persistency)
+* NMAP execution without or with SSH VPN tunnel (this permits internal scan in order to detect services binded on localhost, it's important to indentify services if an attacker would want stealth persistency), named external or internal network scan
 * CVE list based on packages installed list on the system (using cve-search framework forked [on my repo](https://github.com/kavat/cve-search))
 * Profile scan using DevSec framework to verify OS hardening (using my [compliance-profile](https://github.com/kavat/compliance-profile) project)
+* Interface with Metasploit console (msfconsole)

 # How it works
-NERVE permits to conduce vulnerability assessment based on NMAP run, launching scanning TCP/UDP oriented and reaching informations services related
+NERV&SPLOIT permits to conduce vulnerability assessment based on NMAP run, launching scanning TCP/UDP oriented and reaching informations services related.
+CVE search integration, OS hardering checks and msfconsole have been added to initial features building a continuos security framework

-# Differences among version 2 and current version on this project
-Different from previous project, NERVE can do authenticated scans operating not in black-box mode only from version 3.

-Based on NMAP library even, this feature checks and tests open doors and analysis services related: normal scans do it from outside, internal scans do it from inside, it's very importante when we want to check internal perimeter in order to detect all points where an attacker could do stealth persistency.
+Network scan is based on NMAP library and checks and tests open doors and analysis services related: normal scan (external) does it from outside, internal scan does it from inside and it's very important when we want to check internal perimeter in order to detect all points where an attacker could do stealth persistency.

-To go inside of host, Flask interface creates a SSH VPN tunnel among itself and destination host (automatically or manually as indicated by UI interface).
+To come inside host, Flask interface creates a SSH VPN tunnel between itself and destination host (automatically or manually as indicated by UI interface).

-CVE search has been implemented and joined with NERVE starting from the packages installed list.
+CVE search has been implemented and joined with NERV&SPLOUIT starting from the packages installed list.
 CVE-Search has been forked [on my repo](https://github.com/kavat/cve-search) and this version allows to perform API call with program name and version as only parameters.
 This provides a full list of CVE related to the packages installed on the system.

 Using inspec framework and profiles official released by DevSec as:
 * [Linux Baseline](https://github.com/dev-sec/linux-baseline)
 * [CIS Linux](https://github.com/dev-sec/cis-dil-benchmark)
 * [Windows Baseline](https://github.com/dev-sec/windows-baseline)
 new project [compliance-profile](https://github.com/kavat/compliance-profile) on my repository was born.
 This feature allows to perform a scan to verify OS hardening suggested by DevSec profiles.

+Metasploit can do all sorts of things and in this integration a web console linked to msfconsole has been realized.

 Reports for every type of scan is provided.